 Most HVAC professionals in the commercial division say you should get your equipment inspected quarterly (every 3 months).
 We at WATT HVAC highly agree with this recommendation.
 Commercial equipment works harder and more often than equipment in your house and is subject to more wear and tear.
-Keeping your system clean and addressing problems before they become bigger problems will save you not only long equipment down times, but also costly unneeded repairs.
+Keeping your system clean and addressing problems before they become bigger problems will save you not only long equipment downtime but also costly unneeded repairs.
 Depending on the type of systems in your commercial building, there are seasonal considerations that should be performed at appropriate times.
 Whether you have a cooling tower that needs to be winterized or a chiller that needs its tubes punched, there are optimal and non-optimal times to complete these jobs.
 You do not want to have to shut down your entire building cooling in the middle of summer to be doing repairs or maintenance that could be done in the fall or winter.
-The same goes in the winter, you don’t want to be shutting down your heating system in the winter if it is something that could be done in the cooling season.
+The same goes in the winter, you don’t want to be shutting down your heating system in the winter if it is something that could be done during the cooling season.
 Thinking ahead and planning for these circumstances ahead of time can prevent a lot of headaches and complaints.

 Most HVAC companies offer this kind of service.
-Generally speaking, most of them will come with a standardized checklist, including inspecting, cleaning, testing, changing filter, etc.
+Generally speaking, most of them will come with a standardized checklist, including inspecting, cleaning, testing, changing a filter, etc.

-At WATT HVAC, we provide a thorough HVAC maintenance to ensure early problems are detected and the system is running at its best capacity.
+At WATT HVAC, we provide thorough HVAC maintenance to ensure early problems are detected and the system is running at its best capacity.

-Here is an essential checklist of what involved in an HVAC maintenance appointment performed by WATT HVAC on a typical piece of equipment:
+Here is an essential checklist of what is involved in an HVAC maintenance appointment performed by WATT HVAC on a typical piece of equipment:

 - Inspect and change filters